Kvam Municipality (Nord-Trøndelag)

 Kvam is a former municipality in what was Nord-Trøndelag county in Norway.
 The 377 km2 municipality existed from 1909 until its dissolution in 1964.
-The municipality encompassed the areas north and west of the lake Snåsavatnet in what is now the municipality of Steinkjer in Trøndelag county.
+The municipality encompassed the areas north and west of the lake Snåsavatnet in what is now Steinkjer Municipality in Trøndelag county.
 The administrative centre was the village of Kvam on the shore of the lake.
-Most of the population of Kvam municipality lived along the lake shore.
+Most of the population of Kvam Municipality lived along the lake shore.
 Farther north from the lake includes a wilderness area including the large lakes Gilten and Bangsjøene.
 The main church for the municipality was Kvam Church, located in the village of Kvam.

-History
+Prior to its dissolution in 1963, the 377 km2 municipality was the 239th largest by area out of the 689 municipalities in Norway.
+Kvam Municipality was the 573rd most populous municipality in Norway with a population of about 1,258.
+The municipality's population density was 3.3 PD/km2 and its population had decreased by 3.9% over the previous 10-year period.